Research

 The IDEAS Research Lab has 4 main priorities: indigeneity, diaspora, equity and anti-racism—all related to sport and the moving body.

 Our projects center efforts to decolonize kinesiology as a discipline, sport, and physical cultures more broadly.
 We aim to bring indigenous ways of thinking, being, researching and doing from Asia, Africa, Polynesia, South America, and across Turtle Island into movement studies.
-Our research on cricket, kizomba, soca, and capoeira demonstrates our broad passions related to diasporas in Canada.
+Our research on cricket, dabke, and capoeira demonstrates our broad passions related to diasporas in Canada.
 The equity and anti-racism work we do is firmly rooted in intersectional social justice and committed to revealing the fissures and opportunities within Canadian post-secondary and recreational sport systems.
-Our priorities are leadership, leisure and learning.
+Our priorities are leadership, leisure, and learning.

 Videos